 Don’t grab the first theme on WordPress and spam your content on the home page.
 If you decide to make a portfolio site, make it look modern and professional.
 Check your writing and grammar, and make sure your site is logically laid out.
 If you decide to code your own website, do your best and make sure to credit yourself with the work.
 If you don’t have time to code it well, use an online template until you’re ready.
 Remember, you’re demonstrating your professional image.
 Include relevant links and sources, as well as any other information you think will help build a positive image.

 Want to be a full-stack developer but don’t know where to start?
-Download our free app and see how Career Karma can get you on track in only 21 days!
+Sign up for the FREE 21-Day Career Karma Challenge today and get all the help you need to break into tech!